 Today you'll visit the world-famous site of Machu Picchu.
 Travel in style on the train with its large, panoramic windows.
 From the station at Aguas Calientes it's a short bus ride uphill to the sanctuary of Machu Picchu.
 You'll have a comprehensive guided tour of the site and your guide will give you background information to bring it to life.
 Afterwards head down the hill for a late lunch and to your hotel, El MaPi, in Aguas Calientes.
 Note: don’t lose your entrance ticket as you will need it tomorrow.

 DAY 5: MACHU PICCHU TO CUSCO

 This morning you return to Machu Picchu for further explorations of the site on your own.
 (This is where you will need your previous days entrance!)
 You can stay in the main ruins or take the paths either to the Gate of the Sun (Intipunku), or the Inca Bridge, which once spanned a sheer cliff face.
 From the ruins you will take the bus down to the railway station for the train back to Cusco.
-In the city, you will spend the night at the colourful El Retablo Hotel.
+In the city, you will spend the night at Antigua Casa San Blas or El Retablo.

 Upgrade option: Libertador Palacio del Inka Hotel.